sfloery/auterior/README.md

   -dir_bin      Bin size used for direction counting.
   -topn         Topn candidates kept for each HFOV which will be further used in the spatial resection.
 ```

-and calculate the final spatial resection with
+and calculate the spatial resection with
 ```
 spatres.py
   -coarse_path    Path to *.hdf5 containing the results of the coarse orientation created using coarse.py